DETAILED ACTION

 In addition to the withdrawn claims drawn to non-elected Species cited above, the Examiner has identified an additional claim to non-elected Species.
 Specifically, Claim 17 is also drawn to non-elected Species, and is hereby withdrawn.

 For example, Claim 17 recites the limitation: a protective layer 522 disposed on the semiconductor chip 310, which reads on FIG. 5A.
-Since a “glue layer” is recited in Claim 16, the “protective layer” of Claim 17 appears to identify a different layer from the glue layer 320, FIG. 6B, FIG. 8 disposed on the semiconductor chip 310, FIG. 6B, FIG. 8.
-The elected Species does not have the recited feature.
+A “glue layer” is recited in Claim 16, so the “glue layer” is not broadly interpreted as a protective layer as is recited in Claim 17.
+Therefore, the “protective layer” of Claim 17 appears to identify a different layer from the glue layer 320, FIG. 6B, FIG. 8 disposed on the semiconductor chip 310, FIG. 6B, FIG. 8.
+The elected Species does not have both a glue layer, as recited in Claim 16, and a protective layer, as recited in Claim 17.

 Claim Rejections - 35 USC § 103